gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The player has selected a schematic.
 - **Main Flow**:
     1. (01.)
-The player scrolls through the copies of schematics saved to the history using the input selected.
+The use case starts when the player scrolls through the copies of schematics saved to the history using the input selected.
     2. The player presses the keybind to see the next copied schematic.
     3. The game displays the next copied schematic.

+- "**Specializes**: *Scroll through copies*"
 - **Alternative Flows**
     - None
 - **Post-Conditions**: None.